ASUS ROG Gladius III Wireless

 connection stability: 4.8, based on 3 reviews

-Connection stability was strong where tested, with reviewers reporting stable wireless links and no noticeable lag or drops.
+Connection stability was strong overall, with reviewers reporting stable wireless behavior and no lag or drops.

 • 4.8